Sequences of Bivariate Bicycle Codes from Covering Graphs: Introduction

 \section{Introduction}

-In recent years, quantum low density parity check (qLDPC) codes have emerged as a promising alternative to surface codes for quantum error correction \cite{Breuckmann2021LDPCrev}.
-While the surface code is relatively easy to implement with its low weight checks that can be arranged on a 2D planar architecture, it suffers from a vanishing rate and $\sqrt{n}$ distance scaling.
+In recent years, quantum low-density parity check (qLDPC) codes have emerged as a promising alternative to surface codes for quantum error correction \cite{Breuckmann2021LDPCrev}.
+While the surface code is relatively easy to implement with its low-weight checks that can be arranged on a 2D planar architecture, it suffers from a vanishing rate and $\sqrt{n}$ distance scaling.

 There are now many examples of families of qLDPC codes with constant rate, distance scaling at least that of the surface code \cite{Breuckmann2021Balanced,Hastings2021Fiber,Leverrier2022Tanner}, and even asymptotically `good' codes \cite{Panteleev2022GoodQuantum,Dinur2023GoodLinear}.
 The benefit of many of these codes is that they have the potential to significantly reduce the space overhead of quantum error correction relative to the surface code, which could help usher in the era of fault tolerant quantum computation sooner.
-The price paid for this reduced space overhead however, is the introduction of long range connections and checks that are often higher weight than those of the surface code.
+The price paid for this reduced space overhead however is the introduction of long range connections and checks that are often higher weight than those of the surface code.
 While both of these factors make the implementation of qLDPC codes on actual quantum hardware harder, particularly for those architectures with limited connectivity, this is a challenge that is actively being addressed by hardware teams \cite{Paetznick2024demoLogical,Reichardt2024ftqcNeutral,Wang2025BBdemonstration}.

 Despite the limitations of the surface code, methods for performing logic on it and surface code architectures for performing universal quantum computation are well developed \cite{Horsman2012surgery,Litinski2019gameofSC,Bartolucci2023Fusion}.
 While the same cannot be said of qLDPC codes, there has been considerable recent progress in this area.
 For example, there are recent developments in generalised lattice surgery addressing the problem of joint measurements of logical operators within and between arbitrary qLDPC codes \cite{Cowtan2024surgeryUniversal,Cowtan2024ssip,Cross2024qldpcsurgery} with space overheads reduced from $O(d^2)$ \cite{Cohen2022def} to $O(d\text{log}^2(d))$ \cite{Williamson2024gaugingLogicals,Swaroop2025adapters,Ide2025homMeasure}.
 Progress has also been made on addressing the problem of parallel measurements \cite{Li2025timeEfficient,Cowtan2025parallellmeasure}.
 Alongside lattice surgery, there have been advances in using automorphisms to perform logic \cite{Sayginel2025auts,Malcolm2025computingEfficiently,Berthusen2025autGadgets}.
 There are now proposals for architectures that either combine a qLDPC memory with surface code computation blocks \cite{Xu204reconfigAtom,Stein2024hetArch} or use qLDPC codes directly for computation \cite{He2025extractorsArch,Yoder2025TdG}.
 Recent advances in transversal non-clifford gates on qLDPC codes \cite{He2025asymptoticallyNonCliff,Golowich2025TransversalNonCliff,Xu2025Fast,Jacob2025trivariate,Menon2025magicTricycles} also offer the potential for a purely qLDPC based architecture that can perform universal quantum computation.